Resolving Anxious Attachment: The Neuroscience of Moving Forward from Relationships

 Why can’t I stop thinking about my ex?

-The dopamine reward system that was calibrated to your partner is still active — it is searching for its lost reward source the same way it would search for food during a famine.
-The obsessive thinking is the brain’s seeking behavior: scanning memories, planning contact, imagining reunions — all attempts to restore the dopamine supply.
-This is not a sign that you should go back; it is a sign that the reward circuit has not yet been redirected.
-The thinking will diminish as new reward sources are established and the old circuit weakens through non-reinforcement.
+The dopamine reward system calibrated to your partner is still active, searching for its lost reward source the way the brain searches for food during famine.
+The obsessive thinking is seeking behavior — scanning memories, planning contact, imagining reunions — all attempts to restore dopamine supply.
+This is not a sign you should go back; the reward circuit has not yet been redirected.
+New reward sources and consistent non-reinforcement will weaken it.

 Does no-contact actually work?